 Email marketing is a key player in advertising, as it is the most likely method to equate to customer retention.
 Now that explains all those emails!

-Top tip: have a scroll through your inbox and evaluate other business’s newsletters/email offers.
+Top tip: have a scroll through your inbox and evaluate other businesses’ newsletters/email offers.
 Could you offer something similar, if not better?
 This research will help you make crucial content decisions.

 Search Engine Advertising

 Top tip: invest time into keyword research.
-This way, you can accurately find people who are actually searching for you.
-Try to think from the searcher’s point of view, and take it from there.
+This way, you can accurately find people searching for you.
+Try to think from the searcher’s point of view and take it from there.

 Display Advertising

-You can place static or animated graphics on websites related to your business, and therefore, your audience.
-This method of advertising is meaningful, as it is so tailored to the audience.
+You can place static or animated graphics on websites related to your business and, therefore, your audience.
+This advertising method is meaningful, as it is so tailored to the audience.
 For example, if you were a small business hosting an event – you could invest in display advertising on a local newspaper’s website to reach people nearby.

 Top tip: imagery is everything.
-Make sure you spend time on making your display ad creative, clear and concise to grab attention and encourage clicks.
+Make sure you make your display ad creative, clear and concise to grab attention and encourage clicks.

 The Difference Between Impressions and Click-Through Rates